-On April 10, Cedric Anderson walked into an elementary school in San Bernardino, California, and fired six shots from his revolver, reloaded, and then turned the gun on himself.
+On April 10, Cedric Anderson, walked into an elementary school in San Bernardino, California and fired six shots from his six-shot revolver, reloaded, and then turned the gun on himself.
 His bullets struck and killed his estranged wife, Karen Elaine Smith, while she was teaching.
 Eight-year-old Jonathan Martinez was also killed, and nine-year-old Nolan Brandy suffered injuries but is now in recovery.

 Institutionalized racism guarantees that the lives of black women are seen as having substantially lesser value.
-When the media erases our experiences, this sets up a framework that excludes black experiences and leaves us in a position of having to be our own keepers of the gates by finding different avenues to raise awareness.
-Born out of circumstance and desperation, black people have turned to non-traditional methods of storytelling, so as to document the reality of living while black.
-Twitter has emerged as an eco-system of aggregated socially aware users, ones who have seen the faults in the traditional methods of documenting news, and found a faster and more efficient way of spreading information.
+When the media erases our experiences this sets up a framework that excludes black experiences and leaves us in a position of having to be our own keepers of the gates; finding different avenues to raise awareness.
+Borne out of circumstance and desperation black people have turned to non-traditional methods of storytelling, so as to document the reality of living while black.
+Twitter has emerged as an eco-system of aggregated socially aware users, who have seen the faults in the traditional methods of documenting news and found a faster and more efficient way of spreading information.